 Premium: Over $50 is the price category for artists who know what they’re doing.
 Professional-quality pens, pastels, and paints aren’t cheap.
 Many of these sets can be transformed into a desktop easel, too.

 A. Different materials have different shelf lives, but a well-kept art kit can last a few years.
 Just remember to store the set in a cool, dry place and avoid dropping the materials.

 A. Not all kits are nontoxic.
 Oil paints, for example, should be used in an open and well-ventilated space.
 Most of our recommended art kits don’t include oil paints, however.
 Acrylic paints are non-toxic when used for conventional painting.
 Check the kit’s ingredients and labels to be sure.

 Q. Are art sets suitable for children?

-A. Yes, consumers choose to purchase a set for their children, grandchildren, or prized art students.
+A. Yes, there are sets suitable for children, grandchildren, or prized art students.
 Just check the materials to make sure they’re nontoxic.
 Also note that art kits contain small pieces, therefore they’re not suitable for children under age three.